afnansaqib52-cpu/-amazon-clone-/README.md

 # -amazon-clone-
-Amazon website clone built using HTML and CSS
+Amazon website clone built using HTML css and javascript